c4ei/ai2/README.md

 - Getting to know some of the clients available from SocketIO in other technologies/programming languages. [[View]](/#socketio-clients-to-establish-communication-with-the-server)
 - Using the API to obtain the list of providers and their respective models available, both for requests to the AI ​​through the API and WebSocket's. [[View]](/#using-the-api-to-get-the-list-of-available-providers-and-models)
 - An overview of the web application. [[View]](/#time-to-learn-how-to-use-the-web-application)
-- Knowing the main functionalities provided by the Lovelace web application. [[View]](/#about-the-options-available-at-first-glance)
+- Knowing the main functionalities provided by the AiC4EI web application. [[View]](/#about-the-options-available-at-first-glance)
 - Learning to use the settings menu provided by the web application and knowing each of its features. [[View]](/#whats-behind-the-settings-menu)
 - Learning to use the history of interactions with the AI ​​provided by the web application. [[View]](/#the-history-of-interactions-with-ada)
 - Partially knowing the design of the application on mobile devices. [[View]](https://lovelace-docs.rodyherrera.com/learning-how-to-use-the-web-application/#a-view-of-design-within-mobile-devices)